At the Project:

 - Wear disposable gloves if you can.
 Used nests can be messy and germy.

-- Remove nests from boxes, standing upwind so powdery debris doesn't blow in
+- Remove nests from boxes, standing so debris doesn't blow in your face.

 - Seal old nest materials in a trash bag and dispose properly.